Getting Started With CI/CD for Machine Learning Pipelines

 • Centralized Model Management: GitLab’s Experiment Tracker and Model Registry provides a centralized location for storing, versioning, and managing machine learning models.

-• Automated Deployment: Use GitLab CI/CD to automate the deployment process, ensuring consistent and repeatable deployments across environments.
+• Automated Deployment: Use GitLab CI/CD to automate the deployment process with auto-release functionality for production tags.

-• Reproducibility: By using GitLab’s version control and CI/CD pipelines, you can ensure that your model training, scoring, and deployment processes are reproducible.
+• Reproducibility: By using GitLab’s version control and CI/CD pipelines, you can ensure that your model training, inference, and deployment processes are reproducible.

 • Documentation and Logging: Monitor model pipelines, receive slack notifications when failures occur, and log key metrics directly to the project wiki.